Pathway to LCADC and CCGC

 Who can apply?

-- Clinicians with a masters or doctorate in a counseling/mental health discipline who wish to earn their LCADC
+- Clinicians with a master's or doctoral degree in a counseling/mental health discipline who wish to earn their LCADC

 - MSW students who wish to earn their LCADC education hours while taking the courses required for the MSW degree

 - Masters or doctoral students in other counseling disciplines wishing to earn their LCADC education hours while completing their degree